AlexKlinkov/java-shareit/README.md

 # ShareIt

-This a special service which allows people exchange different things
+This service which allows to share items upload your things, creating your own request for things, approve or refuse booking